 - Saving time

-It’s no surprise that white labeling is so popular—it offers businesses a wide range of benefits.
+It’s no surprise that white labeling is so popular that it offers businesses a wide range of benefits.
 Most marketers are initially interested in white labeling because of the positive impact it can have on their business.

-Ultimately, businesses must decide for themselves if they will reap the benefits of white labeling.
-After all, there is no marketing without investments, and white labeling can be a worthy one.
+Ultimately, brands must decide for themselves if they will reap the benefits of white labeling.
+After all, there is no marketing without investments, and white labeling is a worthy one.